MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-461-scheduled-refresh-dataflow-hangs-intermittently.md

 # Known issue - dataflow scheduled refresh of dataset, intermittently hangs and immediate scheduled refresh is skipped

-scheduled refreshes of datasets connected to dataflows intermittently may hang and the following scheduled refreshes may be skipped.
+ dataflow scheduled dataset refresh hangs intermittently and the immediate scheduled refresh may be skipped.

 **APPLIES TO:** ✔️ Power BI